shiroichiheisen/Esp32-Web-Update/README.md

 After that, you declare the web_update object with the following customizations:

-HOST - DNS of the server where the firmware is - Mandatory
+HOST - DNS of the server where the firmware is - Optional

-Directory - The URL to the firmware file inside the server. - Mandatory
+Directory - The URL to the firmware file inside the server. - Optional

-Debugger - If you want to know what's happening on the update via Serial, set this to 1. - Opcional (Default: 0)
+Debugger - If you want to know what's happening on the update via Serial, set this to 1. - Optional (Default: 0)

-HTTPS - If you're using SSL or not on your website, 0 to HTTP and 1 to HTTPS - Opcional (Default: 1)
+HTTPS - If you're using SSL or not on your website, 0 to HTTP and 1 to HTTPS - Optional (Default: 1)

 The ethernet update part only works with http links (without ssl)!!!!!!!!